 Having looked at the law on frustration and force majeure, what are the practial steps you need to be taking?
 This essential checklist sets out in a convenient and handy form what you should be considering at this most difficult of times.Read more

 I now provide all my services remotely: I am trained in Zoom (my preferred platform) and am happy to have “meetings” that way, or I can provide webinar versions of all my training courses and also have experience in conducting remote mediations, so there is no interruption to service.
 In fact, a good thing just got better!

 If you want to see an example of me in action – I am hosting a “mini-webinar” in a series I call “Law B4 Lunch”.
 The idea is that we are all busy these days, and attending webinars is tiring, so why not reduce things to the essentials?
 I look at a single point, deal with it in detail for 20 minutes (max) and then we go for lunch.
-On 30 June 2020 at 1230 (London UK time), I am looking at contractual indemnities – they are everywhere in contracts these days, but what exactly do common phrases like “save and hold harmless” actually mean?
+On 30 July 2020 at 1230 (London UK time), I am looking at the emerging concept of good faith in English Law.
+For long considered a concept for the civil lawyer, it seems that English Law too has found a use for the concept.
+Or has it?
 If you are interested, you can register here.

 About my business: the Law Office of Richard Stephens (LORS) is a boutique IT law practice and provider of alternative dispute resolution (ADR) services, including arbitration, mediation and adjudication.
 LORS consists of Richard together with his Senior Consultant, Oscar Rowlands.

 While a “boutique”, LORS counts among its clients some of the largest companies in the world as well as a wide range of SME’s all of whom value our specialist advice across a range of IT Law areas.
 We also link to other professionals, so can provide a complete service even for large or complex transactions.
 You can find out more about it here.